 As a rule of thumb, a good two-season sleeping bag should weigh under a kilogram (2.2lbs).
 You can find lightweight down three-season bags that deliver additional warmth for similar weight, but others may tip the scales at up to 2kg (4.4lbs).

 As with almost all outdoor kit, you’ll need to balance price against performance.
-Value is somewhat subjective, but if considered in terms of lifetime use then a high-quality down bag can offer very good value, provided you look after it.
+Value is somewhat subjective, but if considered in terms of lifetime use then a high-quality down bag can offer very good value, provided you take care of it – how to look after your down sleeping bag.
 That’s partly because down tends to suffer less from long-term compression compared to synthetic fills.
 If cost is a restricting factor, however, then synthetic bags are generally cheaper and can still offer good overall performance, and in some cases come with only a minor increase in weight and bulk.

 All the latest inspiration, tips and guides to help you plan your next Advnture!